MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 To address this question empirically, we would ideally conduct an experiment and introduce a source of variation in the crime statistics.
 For instance, across England and Wales, we could randomly increase or decrease the number of offences displayed on police.uk for a period to measure the effects.
 For obvious reasons, we cannot pursue this research design.
 However, intentional errors introduced into police.uk crime maps can be leveraged as a source of variation to investigate the signalling effect of the crime maps on the house prices.

 Police.uk implements a geomasking algorithm that obscures the actual location of crimes in order to protect the identity of victims.
 The geomasking algorithm allocates crimes to a nearby geographical location called a snap-point (Tompson et al 2015, Ratcliffe 2002).
 Whilst the density of snap-points in urban areas is very high, the level of crime in a small area measured using police.uk can differ substantially from actual police records due to geomasking (Tompson et al 2015).
 This error level gets progressively worse at smaller spatial scales.
 In 80% of postcodes, the local area crime counts as recorded by police.uk is substantially different from that measured by actual police sources (see figure 7, in Tompson et al 2015).
 In short, local area crime statistics on police.uk can be considerably lower or higher than what they should be.
+This mismatch (henceforth the geomasking error) constitutes one source of variation that we will use in our (un)natural experiment.

+The geomasking routine produces another key map feature associated with police.uk: the number of potential snap-points in an area (i.e. around a house).
+Another test of whether police.uk affected house prices is to compare the statistical association between snap-points before and after the launch of street-level crime maps.

-This mismatch (henceforth the geomasking error) constitutes the source of variation that we will use in our (un)natural experiment.
-A key part of this study is that the secret list of snap-points used by police.uk can be inferred using public data alone, as we explain in the next section.
+A key part of this study is that the secret list of snap-points used by police.uk can be inferred using public data alone.

+## Research questions and hypotheses

 The primary research questions are:

-  -	RQ1.
-Did police.uk crime statistics affect property prices?
+__RQ1.__ Did police.uk crime statistics affect property prices?
+We test this indirectly using snap-point data only.

-  -	RQ2.
-What is the effect of a one-unit increase in crime around a house (as reported by crime maps) on its selling price?
+__RQ2.__ What is the effect of a one-unit increase in crime around a house (as reported by crime maps) on its selling price?
+We test this directly using geomasking errors.

+We have the following hypotheses:

+__H1.__ The hypothesis is that police.uk lowered house prices in high crime areas.
+This was the position of other property analysts and estate agents in 2011 (Travis and Mulholland 2011).
+The null hypothesis is that police.uk did not affect house prices.
+This was the position of the Home Office and some property analysts in 2011 following criticisms of the website.

+__H2.__ An increase in the number of crimes shown on police.uk’s crime map in an area should lower house prices.
+This is in line with economic theory that perceptions of high crime make houses less desirable.
+This was also the position of critics of police.uk in 2011 (Travis and Mulholland 2011).
+The null hypothesis is that the number of crimes shown on police.uk will not decrease house prices.
+This was the position of the Home Office.

 The objective of this study protocol is to specify the research plan ahead of data collection/ access.
-We can use public domain data to answer RQ1 and we have tried this approach on data from South Yorkshire in the first instance (see S1).
-Our intention is to extend the analysis to every police force in England and Wales.
+For RQ1, we will use public domain data only and examine evidence from all 43 police forces in England and Wales.
 RQ2 cannot be answered without access to the original geocoded crime data used by police.uk in their online crime maps.
-Individual police forces supply this data to the UK Home Office.
-Our research design also requires access to police force geocoded data before the launch of online crime maps in 2011.
 To this end, we have gained the support of the South Yorkshire Police (henceforth SYP) Force to access and use their geocoded crimes and incidence data.
-SYP will also continue to advise us on the processing of the crime data.
-At this time of writing, we have not yet accessed the police force data needed for RQ2.
-If data access is granted before this protocol is finalised, we will stop any house price data (i.e. outcomes) from being analysed alongside the police force data.
-This should be relatively straightforward as we can only access the police data from local machines within SYP settings.

-We can use public domain data to answer RQ1.
-We serendipitously discovered this whilst developing this study protocol.
-This project and our research design was conceived and funded before we made our serendipitous discovery.
-RQ1 was part of the original funding application.
-The hypothesis for RQ1 echoes the position of the government and critics of UK crime maps when it launched in 2011 (i.e. not affected by our early study findings).
-We have not changed them to reflect our early accidental findings but want to make this clear for readers to judge for themselves.
-The early results are can be found in S1.

 ## Previous studies